During cervical screening a small sample of cells is taken from your cervix for testing.

 Media review due: 4 February 2025

-You're in control of the screening and can ask the nurse to stop at any time.
+You're in control of the cervical screening test and can ask the nurse to stop at any time.

-Things you can try to make the test easier
+Things you can try to make the cervical screening test easier

 wear something you can leave on during the test, like a skirt or long jumper